snok/drf-openapi-tester/docs/configuration.rst

 -  ``snake case``
 -  ``pascal case``
 -  ``kebab case``
-- or you can not pass anything to skip this feature
+- or you can pass nothing to skip this feature

 *Example*: